African socialism

-African socialism or Afrosocialism is a belief in sharing economic resources in a traditional African way, as distinct from classical socialism.
-Many African politicians of the 1950s and 1960s professed their support for African socialism, although definitions and interpretations of this term varied considerably.
-These politicians include Julius Nyerere of Tanzania, Kwame Nkrumah of Ghana, and Modibo Keita of Mali, among others.
+African socialism is a distinct variant of socialist theory developed in post-colonial Africa during the mid-20th century.
+As a shared ideology among several African thinkers over the decades, it encompasses a variety of competing interpretations.
+However, a consistent and defining theme among these theories is the notion that traditional African cultures and community structures have a natural inclination toward socialist principles.

+This characterization of socialism as an indigenous African tradition sets African socialism apart as a unique ideological movement, distinctly separate from other socialist movements on the continent or elsewhere in the world.
+Prominent contributors to this field include Julius Nyerere of Tanzania, Kwame Nkrumah of Ghana, and Léopold Sédar Senghor of Senegal.

 Origins and themes

 As many African countries gained independence during the 1960s, some of these newly formed governments rejected the ideas of capitalism in favour of a more afrocentric economic model.
 Leaders of this period professed that they were practising "African socialism".

-Julius Nyerere of Tanzania, Modibo Keita of Mali, Léopold Senghor of Senegal, Kwame Nkrumah of Ghana and Sékou Touré of Guinea, were the main architects of African Socialism according to William H. Friedland and Carl G. Rosberg Jr., editors of the book African Socialism.
+Julius Nyerere of Tanzania, Modibo Keita of Mali, Léopold Senghor of Senegal, Joseph Saidu Momoh and Siaka Stevens in Sierra Leone, Kwame Nkrumah and Hilla Limann of Ghana, François Tombalbaye in Chad, Modibo Keïta in Mali, Sékou Touré of Guinea, and Luís Cabral in Guinea-Bissau were the main architects of African Socialism, according to William H. Friedland and Carl G. Rosberg Jr., editors of the book African Socialism.

-Common principles of various versions of African socialism were: social development guided by a large public sector, incorporating the African identity and what it means to be African, and the avoidance of the development of social classes within society.
+Common principles of various versions of African socialism were social development guided by a large public sector, an emphasis on an African identity and what it means to be African, and the preservation or revival of a classless society.
 Senghor claimed that "Africa’s social background of tribal community life not only makes socialism natural to Africa but excludes the validity of the theory of class struggle," thus making African socialism, in all of its variations, different from Marxism and European socialist theory.

 African socialism became an important model of economic development for countries such as Ghana, Guinea, Senegal and Tanzania.
-While these countries used different models of African Socialism, a common thread of African Socialism emerged.
-This common thread was the desire for political and economic autonomy, self reliance, the Africanisation of business and civil service, Pan-Africanism and non-alignment.
+While these countries used different models of African Socialism, many commonalities emerged, such as the desire for political and economic autonomy, self reliance, the Africanisation of business and civil service, Pan-Africanism and non-alignment.

-History

 The first influential publication of socialist thought tailored for application in Africa occurred in 1956 with the release of Senegalese intellectual Abdoulaye Ly's Les masses africaines et l'actuelle condition humaine.